star11net/Teen-Patti-Master/README.md

 ## 💬 Support

-If you encounter any issues or have suggestions for improvement, feel free to open an issue on GitHub or reach out to us at [support@teenpattimaster.com](mailto:support@teenpattimaster.com).
+If you encounter any issues or have suggestions for improvement, feel free to open an issue on GitHub